Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - This might happen.
 I suspect the original rubber band is too tight, and the plastic pin on the linear sensor can't handle the force.
   * ![broken_pin_1](https://github.com/user-attachments/assets/e26f3d8c-9e0d-4a63-acb3-49a425e8385e)

-- The fix I came up with relies on the fact that there is a hole in the plastic slider where the pin is supposed to be.
+- The fix I came up with relies on the fact that there is a hole in the plastic slider where the pin snapped off.
 Start by threading a sewing thread through the hole.
   * ![broken_pin_2](https://github.com/user-attachments/assets/c302105e-6f82-4f51-90bf-773e521c1813)

-- Next you will need some DIY jewlry bits, or just a simple thin metal wire that you can bend into the desired shape.
+- Next you will need some DIY jewelry bits, or just a simple thin metal wire that you can bend into the desired shape.
 These are the jewelry bits I bought at a hobby store for ~$10.
 You can probably get these much cheaper on aliexpress or a similar site.
   * ![broken_pin_parts](https://github.com/user-attachments/assets/1355f19c-21e8-4fad-af75-6619ff308c44)
 - I used a different rubber band this time.
 It is about 1.5mm in diameter, and it appears to have 4 rubber strands inside the polyester shell.
 I had this laying around at home, but it can probably be bought at hobby stores and stores that sell sewing supplies.
   * ![broken_pin_parts_rb](https://github.com/user-attachments/assets/6e56daf3-3c47-4eff-b49b-74b5374de051)